What are Lead Generation Landing Pages?

 From there, you’ll see which of the pages brought you more leads.

-It may be tempting to have a one-size-fits-all lead generation landing page design but that won’t increase your chances of getting more leads.
+It may be tempting to have an all-in-one lead generation landing page design, but that won’t increase your chances of getting more leads.

 To create the best landing pages for lead generation, you have to identify first the segments of visitors your website gets.